Psalm 143 – Hope for the Persecuted Soul

 For I am Your servant.

 i.
-This is a necessary aspect of true revival, a genuine concern for the sake of God’s name, and not for the name or the advancement of any man or woman of God.
-Many prayers for revival are actually self interested, praying “Lord, let me be known for a great work of revival.”
+A genuine concern for the sake of God’s name is a necessary aspect of true revival – and not for the name or the advancement of any man or woman of God.
+Many prayers for revival are actually self-interested, praying “Lord, let me be known for a great work of revival.”

 b.
 For Your righteousness’ sake bring my soul out of trouble: David knew that his rescue would bring glory to God, so he could pray for deliverance on that basis.
 He could ask God to destroy all those who afflict my soul, leaving vengeance to God against those who persecuted his soul.

 i.
 Bring my soul out of trouble: “I can bring it in, but thou only canst bring it out.”
 (Trapp)

 c.
 In Your mercy cut off my enemies…for I am Your servant: David appealed to God on the basis of His name, His righteousness, and His mercy – yet also on the basis of his relationship with God as His servant.
 David understood that the servant has obligations to the Master; yet, the Master also has obligations to the servant.